 Wedding market data last updated 2/2020

-The Wedding Statistics provided on this site are collected and aggregated from different sources.
+Our wedding statistics are collected and aggregated from different sources.
 The primary source for number of weddings comes from Federal, State and local governments.
 The primary source of wedding cost and other fact data comes from proprietary surveys to pre and post wedding couples with a wedding date not greater than 6 months from the sample collection.
 All survey data is collected from random anonymous participants in electronic form.

-Over 550,000 survey samples have been collected since 2005.
-The most current cost calculations are derived from 4,785 surveys samples collected in 2019.
+Over 600,000 survey samples have been collected since 2005.
+The most current wedding cost calculations are derived from 4,785 surveys samples collected in 2019.
 We also use data from the CDC, Census Bureau, Department of Labor, Bureau of Economic Analysis (BEA), COLI, GeoLytics, Inc. and Easy Analytic Software, Inc., as part of the process.

 A key principle in market research is sample diversity.
 Without a diverse sample you could end up with biased or unbalanced results.
 This is the main reason we collect samples from pre and post wedding couples.
 We also go to great effort to make sure our samples are geographically and demographically diverse.
 Geographical distribution is typically 1-3% from large population areas and .5-1% from medium to small population areas.
 Demographic distribution includes multiple ethnicities, education levels, occupation types, income levels, first, second, and third plus marriages, and ages 16 plus.